Be3tle/boipoka-mern-client-side/README.md

 ## Features

-- **User Authentication**: Users can sign up, log in, and manage their accounts securely using JWT.
+- **User Authentication**: Users can sign up, log in, and manage their accounts securely using Firebase Authentication.
 - **Browse Books**: Users can explore a wide range of books categorized by genre.
 - **Book Details**: Users can view detailed information about each book, including title, author, genre, and availability status.
 - **Borrow Books**: Authenticated users can borrow books if they are available.